-My purpose in posting this book online is to serve those who have read Everyone Is Going to Heaven (which is a post of only about 900 words, and is – in effect – a summary of this book) and want to hear more from the Bible about this truth.
-Therefore, what follows is an elaboration on what ancient Israel’s prophets and apostles - and therefore, of course, the Lord Himself – have taught us about our ultimate destiny.
-Because it is a book, it is written in chapters and not the shorter blog posts to which you may be more accustomed.
+My purpose in posting this book online is to further serve those who have read Everyone Is Going to Heaven, a blog post of only about 900 words.
+That post is, in effect, a summary of this book.
+Another way of saying it is that this book is the biblical case for what that blog post says.
+That is, this book an elaboration on what ancient Israel’s prophets and apostles – and therefore, of course, the Lord Himself – have taught us about our ultimate destiny.

 Scripture quotations taken from the New American Standard Bible®,

 Copyright © 1960, 1962, 1963, 1968, 1971, 1972, 1973,